Allergies and Asthma at School

 - A school district communication plan

-How can school health professionals best prepare for students with allergies and asthma to attend school?
+How can school health professionals best prepare for students with allergies to attend school?

 Before School Begins:

-- Identify students with asthma or who are at risk for a life-threatening allergic reaction
+- Identify students who are at risk for a life-threatening allergic reaction

 - Set up a medication system for maintenance and emergency medications